Impact of star formation inhomogeneities on merger rates and interpretation of LIGO results: Introduction

 \section{Introduction}

 Ground based gravitational wave detector networks (LIGO, described in \citet{gw-detectors-LIGO-original}; and VIRGO, at the Virgo project website ) are analyzing the results of a design-sensitivity search for the signals expected from the inspiral and merger of double compact binaries (here, NS-NS, BH-NS, BH-BH) \citep[extending,for example, the search in][]{LIGO-Inspiral-s3s4}.
-Sensitivity improvements in LIGO and other interferometers are expected over the next decade that will make multiple detections a near certainty.
+Sensitivity improvements in LIGO and Virgo, as well as new interferometers like KAGRA and possibly LIGO-India, are expected over the next decade that will make multiple detections a near certainty.
 For example, based on the short lifetime of the very massive black hole X-ray binary IC-10 X-1, \cite{bhrates-Chris-IC10-2008} predict that even the current generation of interferometer has a good chance of detecting a (high-mass) merger.
-With moderate improvements in detector sensitivity that will be in place by mid-2009 (``enhanced LIGO''), multiple detections are plausible.
-More conservatively, theoretical calculations which explore a wide range of still-plausible assumptions [\cite{PSgrbs-popsyn} (\abbrvPSgrbs) and \cite{PSellipticals} (\abbrvPSellipticals)] predict that the advanced LIGO network is likely to detect several tens of mergers per year, allowing the merger rate per unit volume to be determined in principle to within $20\%$.
-In fact, advanced LIGO can determine the merger rate per unit volume significantly more precisely \citep[20\%; see,e.g.][(\abbrvCompanion)]{PSellipticals-Errors} than measurements have constrained the star formation history of the Milky Way and the distant universe \citep[often at least $30\%$; see,e.g.][and references therein]{2006ApJ...648..987P,sfr-HopkinsTrentham-MassLightTracers-Consistency-2008}, against which the predictions of \cite{PSellipticals} and other theoretical models are normalized.
+Theoretical calculations which explore a wide range of still-plausible assumptions [\cite{PSgrbs-popsyn} (\abbrvPSgrbs) and \cite{PSellipticals} (\abbrvPSellipticals)] predict that the advanced LIGO network is likely to detect several tens of mergers per year, allowing the merger rate per unit volume to be determined in principle to within $20\%$.
+In fact, advanced LIGO can determine the merger rate per unit volume significantly more precisely (20\%; see, e.g., O'Shaughnessy et al in prep, henceforth denoted \abbrvCompanion) than measurements have constrained the star formation history of the Milky Way and the distant universe \citep[often at least $30\%$; see,e.g.][and references therein]{2006ApJ...648..987P,sfr-HopkinsTrentham-MassLightTracers-Consistency-2008}, against which the predictions of \cite{PSellipticals} and other theoretical models are normalized.
 As theoretical predictions can be no more precise than their input, even though a large number of merger detections are likely, advanced LIGO measurements cannot distinguish between different hypotheses about how merging binaries are produced if those merger rates differ by less than $O(30\%)$, on the basis of the number of mergers alone.